ostenlun/PrimeGenerator/README.md

 ## Features
 The main features are:
 - Calculate prime numbers up to a given number and using a selected algorithm
-- Returns the prime numbers in JSON format
+- Returns the prime numbers in JSON or XML format

 ## Usage
 Call the web API to get the prime numbers in JSON format: